Consultation

 What is the community benefit scheme?

-A multi-million Euro community benefit fund will operate for the 15 year duration of the project.
-The fund will be established for the benefit of the communities closest to the project.
-Guidance on how this will work will be set out in the Government’s Renewable Electricity Support Scheme (RESS).
-Energia will also work with local communities, the fishing community, and other stakeholders to identify suitable projects which can be supported through the funds, ensuring that local communities benefit in an optimal way.
+A multi-million Euro community benefit fund will operate over the lifetime of the project.
+Guidance on how this will work will be set out in the Government’s Renewable Electricity Support Scheme (RESS) for ORESS 2.1.
+Once established, the Fund Administrator, a third party, will identify suitable projects which can be supported through the funds, ensuring that local communities benefit in an optimal way.

 Will the energy be exported?